savonet/book/quickstart.md

 with the login for administrators (`admin` / `hackme` by default).

+At some point you will want the radio to keep playing once you close your terminal.
+Liquidsoap does not detach from the terminal.
+Use the service manager of your system, `systemd`\index{systemd} on most Linux distributions and `launchd`\index{launchd} on macOS.
+The service manager restarts the script if the script dies, collects the logs, and runs the script as the user you choose.

 #### The encoder

 The first argument `%mp3`, which controls the format, is called an _encoder_\index{encoder} and